 Federal law will eventually require all payments to be made this way.
 If you are a Chapter 30, Chapter 1606 or REAP Chapter 1607, or Chapter 33 recipient, get started now for your own peace of mind – NO LOST CHECKS!
 You can make the request in writing, by calling a VA toll free number, 1-877-838-2778, or online through WAVE.
 In any case you will need your VA file number (social security number), the routing number for your financial institution, the account number, and whether a savings or checking account.
-A mail-in form is available from the VA Certifying Official in Student Development.
+A mail-in form is available from the VA Coordinator in Student Success.

 Montgomery GI Bill Chapter 30.
 Persons who first entered active duty after June 30, 1985, are generally eligible.
 Some Vietnam Era veterans and certain veterans separated under special programs are also eligible.
 The bill also includes a program for certain reservist and National Guard members (Chapter 1606).

 Post 9/11 GI Bill Chapter 33.
 Generally, any individual who served a minimum of 90 days on active duty after 9/10/01 is eligible.
 There are 7 levels of benefits (40% to 100%) tied to length of service.